SerdarMustafa1/applecottagecreetown.co.uk/content/home.md

 - EV charging and high‑speed broadband available

 Explore the photo galleries, 360° tours, detailed floorplans, and documents below.
 To arrange a viewing, use the contact form or the quick contact options at the top of the page.

+## Why We Love This Home

+“The layout has given us true flexibility: we’ve used the hybrid annex as a double office for working from home and a well equipped home gym.
+The garden extends our living space through the seasons, and the energy‑saving upgrades keep bills sensible without sacrificing comfort.

+The position of the plot is very strategic, giving us a lot of privacy as we are the only home facing this direction.
+The adjoining plots are the backends of their gardens, so we are undisturbed and very quiet all year round.”